na-na-hi/renget/archive/lcbguide.md

 **3. What can I expect from this game?**
 A great story, characters and setting.
 On top of that, jank, but fun gameplay that might not be very well-balanced.
 Library of Ruina during its early access phase kept releasing difficult updates, which were then subsequently nerfed because of Stemfags crying because they couldn't handle the difficulty.

 Also note that, unlike other gachas, We to have set of 12 static characters, for whom we roll for different "outfits" that change how the characters behave in-game.
 This means that the characters are going to be well-developed and play important roles throughout the story, instead of characters being introduced and forgotten constantly, like is the case with other gachas.
-Each character is designed to appeal to one specific niche, so you will likely have at least one character to waifu/husbandofag over.
+Each character is designed to appeal to a specific niche, so you will likely have at least one character to waifu/husbandofag over.

 **4. This game has a required reading list?**
 Yes.
 They're not necessary to understanding the setting, but they're still great reads.
 Some of them, like Metamorphosis, Stranger and Hell Screen, are very short.
 There is also Wonderlab, Distortion Detective, and Leviathan, which are spinoff comics/novels set in the Project Moon Universe.
 Look at the Resources Rentry for further information.